 It was a great year for the French team!
 Les Bleus brought the cup home, I am very proud of this hard-working team.
 To celebrate, I even went into the Coolsingel fountain (note: this is the biggest roundabout of Rotterdam) to sing the anthem and wave the French flag with my fellow countrymen until the police kicked us out. #FiersDEtreBleus

-Back in 2016, B gave me Bongo luxe spa gift card for my birthday.
+Back in 2016, B gave me a Bongo luxe spa gift card for my birthday.
 I finally booked our spa weekend this summer.
-We first did a detour via Brussels to look for a shoe shop, except that everything was closed due to the National Belgium Day (FYI it's July 21st).
+We first did a detour via Brussels, except that everything was closed due to the National Belgium Day (FYI it's July 21st).
 We stayed at Martin's Rentmeesterij in Bilzen.
 It was the perfect location because:

 I can't help it, pretty bags make me happy!
 I saw this piece last year for the first time and found it on sale this month.